 If you have shallow scars, this may be a good option for you.

-Chemical peels reduce discoloration and scarring They prevent breakouts and smooth the skin.
+Chemical peels reduce discoloration and scarring.
+They prevent breakouts and smoothen the skin.
 These peels work by removing the top layer of the skin and are a great way to rejuvenate the skin.

 Chemical peels usually don’t work well for those with deep scars.
-One may have to try out a couple of peels before determining which one works better for them.
+You may have to try out a couple of peels before determining which one works better for you.

-Microneedling or rolling can cause temporary side effects like redness, pain and inflammation. (h)
+However, microneedling or rolling can cause temporary side effects like redness, pain and inflammation.

 Hypertrophic scars or keloids can be treated with corticosteroid injections.
-The process is conducted once in every few weeks.
+A few medications can be injected into raised scars to soften and flatten them.
+The process is conducted once every few weeks.
 Your dermatologist may combine these with other treatments.

-Laser treatment helps reduce scars without scrubs and chemicals by removing the uppermost layer of the skin.
-This process uses focused light therapy.
+This is a popular and one of the most preferred methods used to remove acne scars by dermatologists.
+Laser treatment helps reduce the appearance of scars by removing the uppermost layer of the skin thereby revealing younger skin cells.
+This process uses focused light therapy and doesn’t involve any chemicals.
 It may not be suitable for those with sensitive skin.